Welcome to Classic Jaguars.

 to look after it properly.

-That was a couple of years ago and I still expect to buy another XJ sometime soon.
-I do get drawn to early X300 XJRs
+That was some years ago and I still expect to buy another XJ one day.
+I do get drawn to X300 and X308 XJRs

-but their similarity to the earlier XJ40 type Jaguar does make me wary of what they may be like once they get a little
+but their similarity to the earlier XJ40 does make me wary of what they may be like once they get a little

 older.
-I've read that they can be reliable motors, but equally I've heard of stories that make me slightly wary.
+I've read that they can be reliable motors, but equally I've heard of stories that make me slightly cautious.
 Most

 likely I'll acquire another Series 1 at some point future.